As a condition of admission, students are required to:

 A student may not knowingly intend to plagiarise, but that should not be used as an excuse for plagiarism.
 Students should seek clarification from their instructors or supervisors if they are unsure whether or not they are plagiarising the work of another person.
 All students are also encouraged to:

 This policy applies to the use of the IT resources owned, controlled or managed by the University, such as computer accounts, personal computers, servers, workstations, disk storage, software, administrative and academic applications, email, public folders, newsgroups, online discussion forums, dialup, network, Internet and databases, among others.
 All users who have been granted access to the IT resources, including students of the University, are to comply with this policy.
+Please click here for the guidelines for the Acceptable Use Policy.

 In addition to the provision of educational facilities at tertiary levels, the functions and objectives of the University include the promotion of research and scholarship and the advancement and dissemination of knowledge for the benefit of all.
 Consistent with its status as a publicly funded organisation, it is critical that the University ensures that the creation, dissemination and commercialisation of Intellectual Property is properly administered for the benefit of the public and the University.
 This Policy shall therefore apply to all Intellectual Property developed or created by a University member, including students, in the course of University research.
 The Industry Liaison Office manages all such issues.